millirockk/ProjectAirSim/docs/transition_from_airsim.md

 | ----------- | ----------- | ----------- |
 | ImuDataOSS      | ImuDataPA       | The orientation parameter for OSS is in Euler and for PA in Quaternions|

+#### Migrated AirSim v1 Scripts examples

+In the "../client/python/airsimv1_scripts_migrated" folder, you will find examples of AirSim scripts that have been translated to work with Project AirSim.
+These scripts demonstrate how to adapt existing functionalities from AirSim OSS to Project AirSim, serving as a practical reference for migrating your own scripts.

 ---